freezedev/lyria-template/CONTRIBUTING.md

 * Two spaces for indentation
 * Semicolons where semicolons should
 * Commas at the end
+* Single quotes are prefered
+* Variables should not have underscores (expect for CoffeeScript-generated code)

 Configuration can be found at `.jshintrc`.